 Living With a Deaf Dog

 In reality, the challenges surrounding deafness in dogs will fall more upon the dog owner than the actual dog.
-However, these are not challenges, but simply a different way of doing things.
+However, these are not really obstacles, but simply a different way of doing things.
 The owner of a deaf dog must learn alternative means of communication.
 One can easily communicate with a deaf dog through body language and train a deaf dog with hand signals.
-In fact, because dogs do not primarily communicate verbally, you will likely find that visual cues are more effective than verbal ones, even in hearing dogs.
+In fact, because dogs do not primarily communicate verbally, you may find that visual cues can be more effective than verbal ones, even in hearing dogs.

 In order to get the attention of a deaf dog at a distance, some owners train their dogs to use a vibrating remote collar (NOT a shock collar).
-The dog can be trained to respond to the vibration that the owner activates remotely.
-Learn more about remote collars for deaf dogs before you decide if this is the choice for you.
+The dog can be trained to respond to the vibration by looking to the owner for a cue when the owner activates it remotely.

-Bottom line, if you have a deaf dog, there is no reason to worry.
-Additionally, there is little reason not to consider adopting a deaf dog.
-When it comes down to it, deaf dogs are not very different from hearing dogs.
+Bottom line, deaf dogs are not very different from hearing dogs.
 They bark, they interact with people and other dogs, and they are well aware of their surroundings.
 They adapt.
 All you need to do is know how to adapt as well.